RayBenefield/transmutation/readme.md

 ## Work Log

+### #3

+Finally found a bit of time to get one session in.
+Working on all the strange edge cases for the extend operator before actually working on the object portion that it was made to do.
+I think I can consolidate all of those if statements, but perhaps I'm wrong.
+Anyway, before I check it in I need to go rename all of the tests so they match the scenario they are doing.
+But there are 31 total tests now and next session I'll clean that up and start working on the actual reason the library exists, doing awesome extend stuff to grow an object without mutating anything in the object.

 ### #2

 Second round moving forward.
 Just making sure I catch as many edge cases as I